-- Providing a range of safe and secure foster placements to meet the assessed needs of children and young people in care and to promote and safeguard their welfare - Providing placements that promote stability and positive outcomes for children and young people by working in partnership with young people, Carers, birth families, other professionals and the community - Ensuring Foster Carers and their families receive professional guidance, support and training as appropriate to help them fulfil their roles as effectively as possible - Continuing to support children with disabilities within their families of origin and is achieved by regular periods of family-based short breaks.
+- Providing a range of safe and secure foster placements to meet the assessed needs of children and young people in care and to promote and safeguard their welfare. - Providing placements that promote stability and positive outcomes for children and young people by working in partnership with young people, Carers, birth families, other professionals and the community - Ensuring Foster Carers and their families receive professional guidance, support and training as appropriate to help them fulfil their roles as effectively as possible.